mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 So far, the `RenderScript` based approach was observed to be the fastest.
 However, RenderScript has been deprecated starting Android 12.
 You can read more about it [here](https://developer.android.com/guide/topics/renderscript/migrate).
 The development team has shared some alternatives which are expected to be much more performant on new hardware.

-In the following section, I'll share the Halide based solution for this problem and then look at the benchmark result using this approach.
+In this article, I'll share the Halide based solution for this problem and then look at the performance numbers of Halide based solution.

 ## Halide code for YUV to ARGB generation
-As mentioned in the [previous article](https://betterprogramming.pub/write-fast-and-maintainable-code-with-halide-part-1-6a5c3a519250) Halide allows us to separate the algorithm from schedule.
+As mentioned in the [previous article](https://betterprogramming.pub/write-fast-and-maintainable-code-with-halide-part-1-6a5c3a519250), Halide allows us to separate the algorithm from schedule.
 So first let's look at the algorithm for YUV to RGB conversion.

 In this case we shall assume that the input image format is [YUV_420_888](https://developer.android.com/reference/android/graphics/ImageFormat#YUV_420_888).
 Some key aspects of this image format is:
  -  Luma channel (Y channel) is full resolution and planar.
 It means Y-plane is guarenteed not to be interleaved with the U/V plane.